shubhanginigon/SoftwareArchitectureDesign_Work/demo/README.md

-demo is the basic springboot application for displaying the string "Hello world!" with request parameter as name on localhost.
+demo is the basic springboot application (working on eclipse) for displaying the string "Hello world!" with request parameter as name on localhost.